 This article will tell you about the balanoposthitis and some other related conditions.

 Difference between balanoposthitis, phimosis and balanitis

 Balanoposthitis is confused with similar conditions like balanitis and phimosis.
-These three conditions will affect the penis.
-Each condition will affect a different part of the penis.
+It happens due to the similarity in the initial symptoms of these three conditions.
+But, in actual, each of these conditions affects a different part of the penis.

 - Phimosis is a condition which makes it tough to retract the foreskin